eduardotrzan/reservation/README.md

 #### Other Micro-Services Challenges
 Micro-service is not only a self standing block of code, but a business boundary.
-It's often associated to Domain Driven Design, where the effort is properly identify the the domain of a problem you want to solve, defining clear constraints and concepts.
-As business grow, different visions are incorporated to the original plan, which with time question the domain design, culminating in a re-design of the solution where boundaries might not be clear enough.
+It's often associated to Domain Driven Design, where the effort is to properly identify the the domain of a problem you want to solve, defining clear constraints and concepts.
+As business grow, different visions are incorporated to the original plan, which, with time, question the domain design, culminating in a re-design of the solution where boundaries might not be clear enough.

 Reporting could become a complex Frankenstein where different pieces will be assembled from different scenarios.
 SQL Aggregations won't be available and logic might need to be duplicated in order to interpret the data in the needed context.
+Some options would be to extract meaningful data from different databases and convert to a single one where a report would run for that particular set.

 Monitoring is not only about DB, but the behavior and production of each MS. While issues for concurrency can be challenging, producing errors from on MS as events are created can be complicated to debug and screening distributed logs.
+Which enphasis proper tracing of a request through MSs.

 Cyclic dependencies between services impose barriers while deploying MSs where changes in one could deeply affect others.
 This could mean a crash on the system availability or a cascade change on all dependencies.
 Common libs without retro-compatibility is another case where changes could affect MSs in a chain.
+Therefre the importance of proper versioning and clear business flow.

+Componentization is also a challenge as MSs start to sharing similar code flavors.
+An example would be security authorization service, where MSs need to validate that the incoming request is authorized to a giving resource.
+A generalization of this component will bring complexity to the ecosystem as multiple MSs will depend on the release cycle of other components.